NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c08-structures-assignment.md

   - It is more trustworthy
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No, the confidence interval above only accounts for the uncertainty in the estimate of the probability of failure arising from the finite Monte Carlo sample size.
-It does not account for any uncertainty arising from the fact that we are approximating the distribution of the strength with a lognormal distribution or any other assumptions we have made about the model.
+  - There is a chance that there is uncertainty from the monte carlo approximation sample size, but we used a sample of 1,000,000, so the uncertainty from the approximation should be minimal.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - Yes, the limited physical tests influences the approximation of the distribution of the strength with a lognormal distribution.
+  - No, because the interval is generated from a data set based on df_samples, not using df_samples directly.
 - What could you do to tighten up the confidence interval?
   - Have more physical test samples to base the monte carlo simulation on.
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - With what I have, I am more confident in the conclusion that POF \< 0.03.
-Despite the smaller sample size, 25 samples are strong enough and the original distribution appears to follow a lognormal distribution
+  - Not really, there is a lot of things that this method does not account for and a different approach would make me more confident in the POF value.

 ## A different way to compute the POF